This article was first published on 16 November 2020 and updated on 24 November 2021.

 The next steps

 Giving structure to the way information is stored to will enable your people to find it quickly and easily.
 However, if your organisation is already finding issues, ask yourself these questions:

 Do I know where the issues are?
-In the initial lockdown period, we commonly saw a proliferation of “Teams” or “Channels” that ran out of control and are still likely in existence.
+In the initial COVID-19 lockdown period, we commonly saw a proliferation of “Teams” or “Channels” that ran out of control and are still likely in existence.
 If this sounds familiar, it’s time to address the issue, as it will only get more cluttered over time.
 Better provisioning of sites will help control this, but it’s important to make the process quick and easy.

 Are some areas of the business collaborating better?
 Are there areas of the business that are obtaining significant benefits from the collaboration tools?
 Are there still areas of the business that are struggling to do so, or are not following the rules?
-We often find that training is one of the keys to success in adopting these tools, so perform an assessment of how well change management was conducted when, for instance, Teams was rolled out.
-Providing quick reference guides and potentially quickly setting up a Community of Practice or Centre of Excellence can aid this.
+We often find training is one of the keys to success in adopting these tools, so perform an assessment of how well change management was conducted when, for instance, Teams was rolled out.
+Providing quick reference guides and setting up a Community of Practice or Centre of Excellence can aid this.

 There are so many benefits to having information structured correctly, used correctly and ultimately, leveraged correctly.
 If you’re seeing signs of chaos, it’s imperative to take stock, perform a health check and put the key elements in place to make sure your collaboration tools don’t create further confusion and productivity loss.

 Get in touch with your local BDO adviser if you’d like to discuss any of these issues or solutions further.